 Cedar trees are generally very hardy plants and can even live for up to 300 years.
 They tend to be resistant to disease and will grow in many positions as well as a range of different soil types.
 Their optimum position, however, is one of full sun or partial shade and they prefer a soil that is moist yet well-drained

 In the Middle Ages, the wood of Cedar trees was used in the production of canoes, weapons, boxes, bowls and baskets.
 Cedar bark was even used to make blankets and capes.
-Nowadays, Cedar bark is used to produce pencils.
+Nowadays, the bark is used to produce pencils.
 The Cedar of Lebanon tree was used to build the Temple of Solomon in Jerusalem, as well as temples and ships of the Egyptian Pharaohs.
 This species is now the emblem of Lebanon and is present on the country's flag.